andonutts/code-foo-8/README.md

 ### Usage

-First, connect to your MySQL server and create a database with a name of your choosing.
+First, open a shell instance, connect to your MySQL server, and create a database with a name of your choosing.
 For example:

 ```
 mysql> CREATE DATABASE codefoo8;